 The Blues

 Back in '65 I acquired a battered and rusty National guitar, gift of a friend who also gave me various cassettes copied from LPs, including Alabama Blues by JB Lenoir.
-The only thing I learned to play was Big Leg Blues.
-I never got beyond the first line, couldn't play the chords. https://youtu.be/4zeANzfesQU
+The only thing I learned to play was Big Leg Blues, by Muddy Waters.
+I never got beyond the first line, couldn't play the chords.… Continue reading The Blues

 Housewifery